Understanding Propofol: A Comprehensive Overview of Its Uses and Safety

 Onset: 30-60 seconds after IV administration

-Duration: 5-10 minutes after single bolus dose
+Duration: 5-10 minutes after a single bolus dose

 Elimination Half-life: 2-24 hours (context-sensitive)